alestrunda/canicross/README.md

 # Canicross

-*Sample project made as part of post-interview process*.
+*Sample project made as part of post-interview process.
+The goal was to show programming habits, not to make flawless application.
+Hence I deliberately neglected some things like input fields validation, design...
+For interview purposes I used redux for managing app state, though it would make more sence for such small app to use context API.*

+*The application was reviewed successfully and I got an offer.*

+## Description

 Simple application to manage dog walking.
 Two type of users - dog owner and a walker (person interesting in dog walking).
 Dog owner specifies when his dog is available and walkers may register for that time.